The Great Betrayal: When the Fairy Tale Burns

 Yesterday, I watched that fairy tale burn to the ground.

-After months of "the lawyers have it in the bag," after video proof of a confession, and after the agonizing toll this has taken on our bodies and minds, the verdict came back: Not Guilty.
+After months of being told "the lawyers have it in the bag," after video proof of a confession, and after the agonizing toll this has taken on our spirits, the verdict came back: Not Guilty.
 Not because the crime didn't happen, but because of a level of state negligence that is almost impossible to fathom.

-The state "dropped the ball."
-They failed to secure DNA from my partner's body, leaving it as an "unknown man" despite a mountain of evidence pointing to exactly who he is.
-Because of their failure to do their jobs, a man with a history of domestic assault, child endangerment, and unlawful use of a deadly weapon is walking free.
+The state didn't just "drop the ball"; they threw it away.
+They failed to secure the most basic physical evidence from my partner's body, leaving a predator as an "unknown man" despite a mountain of proof.
+Because they failed to do their jobs, a man with a history of domestic assault, child endangerment, and unlawful use of a deadly weapon is walking free.

 And the final twist of the knife?
 Because of that verdict, our restraining order was voided.

 The system didn't just fail to help us; it actively stripped away our shield.
-It threw us into the fire and told us to "figure it out."
+It threw us into the fire and told us to figure out how to breathe in the smoke.

-My partner is breaking.
 I have to watch the person I love most in this world shake constantly, haunted by nightmares that have now become a daytime reality.
 Our intuition—that deep, somatic gut feeling that has kept us alive this long—is screaming.
-It’s no longer a matter of if he tries something; it’s a matter of when.
+It’s no longer a matter of if; it’s a matter of when.

-The "Dizzy Sea" I usually write about is no longer just a medical condition; it’s a storm of high-alert survival.
-My body is in a massive flare, my chronic pain is screaming, and the depression of this betrayal is a heavy, suffocating weight.
+The struggle I usually write about is no longer a journey toward wellness; it is a raw, high-alert scramble for survival.
+My body is in a massive flare, and the depression of this betrayal is a heavy, suffocating weight.

 I’m done believing in a system that has never once come to my rescue.
-If you are a citizen who truly needs help, the system isn't designed for you.
-It’s designed to protect its own processes, even if those processes leave victims in the path of a predator.
+If you are a soul who truly needs help, the machine isn't designed for you.
+It’s designed to protect its own cogs and gears, even if those gears crush victims in their path.

 So, what do you do when the world tells you that your safety doesn't matter?
 You stop looking for a rescue that isn't coming.
 You become the wall.
 You become the guardian.